yoonghm/Examples/Linux/bash.md

 - Command-line interface such as DOS prompt in Microsoft Windows, Terminal in Unix, Linux and Machitosh operating systems.

-Command-line interface applications use shell to interact with users.
+Command-line interface applications use shell to allow users to interact with operating systems efficiently.
 Unix-like systems come with several type of shell applications:

 - *sh* (Bourne Shell)